Jameson Currier: Career

 After the events of 9/11, Currier wrote A Gathering Storm, a novel inspired by the beating of Matthew Shepard.
 He published it in 2014.

 From 2001 to 2010, Currier reported on news items of interest to the LGBTQ publishing community, first in a column for the print journal Lambda Book Review, then in QueerType, his monthly Internet blog.

 In 2008, Currier collected three decades of his short fiction about the impact of AIDS on the lives of gay men in Still Dancing: New and Selected Stories, which was published by Lethe Press, a small press begun by author Steve Berman.

 The following year, Currier's gay-themed ghost stories, were published as The Haunted Heart and Other Tales.
 The stories depict contemporary issues of the gay community in a supernatural setting.
 Included in the collection was "The Bloomsbury Nudes", a short story that revolves around Duncan Grant and Aleister Crowley and which was first published in the Bram Stoker Award-winning anthology Unspeakable Horror: From the Shadows of the Closet.

 In 2010, Currier established Chelsea Station Editions, an independent press devoted to gay literature.
 He served as the publisher, editor, and designer.
 The first book the press published was The Wolf at the Door, Currier's tale of a haunted gay-owned guesthouse in New Orleans.
 The novel was a shortlisted nominee for the Gaylactic Spectrum Award for Best Novel in 2011.

 In 2011, Chelsea Station Editions published books by Felice Picano; Jon Marans, Michael Graves, Craig Moreau, Charles Silverstein and Wesley Gibson, along with Currier's third novel, The Third Buddha, which explores the effects of the World Trade Center attacks on a group of gay men and which is partially set in Afghanistan.

 In the fall of 2011, Currier launched Chelsea Station magazine, a journal devoted to gay literature that published sporadically until he re-launched the magazine in 2014 as a web journal.

 Over the course of the next three years, Chelsea Station Editions issued debut books written by Jeffrey Luscombe, J.R.
 Greenwell, William Sterling Walker, Gil Cole, and Dan Lopez.
 The press became home to Currier's previously published work through reprint editions.
 It continued to publish his new work, including What Comes Around (2012), a novel of linked stories written in the second person, The Forever Marathon (2013), A Gathering Storm (2014), and Until My Heart Stops (2015), a collection of nonfiction essays and memoirs, including those detailing his medical diagnosis of hypertrophic cardiomyopathy.

+Personal life and death

-Currier is a member of the Horror Writers Association and the board of directors of the Arch and Bruce Brown Foundation.
+Currier was a member of the Horror Writers Association and the board of directors of the Arch and Bruce Brown Foundation.
+He died on July 13, 2026, at the age of 70.